MisterRobot42/PedantixHelper/README.md

 PedantixHelper is a powerful Tampermonkey script that automates the submission of basic words in the [Pedantix game](https://cemantix.certitudes.org/pedantix).

-🕒⚡ Waste your time no more and quickly get to the part where the real fun begin ! 🚀
+🕒⚡ Don't waste your time anymore and quickly get to the part where the real fun begin ! 🚀

 ## What is Pedantix ?